 Gorilla trekking in mgahinga gorilla national park.

-Gorilla trekking in the welcoming atmosphere where you will get a chance to see the endangered gorilla species in this park.
+Like Bwindi Impenetrable National Park, Gorilla trekking is done in the welcoming atmosphere where you will get a chance to see these gorilla species in this park.
 A day trek through mgahinga forest under the guidance of a well-trained guide who will explain all gorilla behaviors, answer all the questions you have and guide you through the forest.
 Gorilla trekking in mgahinga gorilla national park requires you to have a trekking permit for gorillas which is USD700 for foreign non-residents, USD600 for foreign residents and 250.000 shillings for all east African residents.
-The permits should be booked prior since they are on a high demand.
+You can book the permits prior since they are on a high demand.
 Trekking starts at Ntebeko entrance gate at around 8:00AM which takes 2-4 hours giving you a chance to spend a full hour watching the gorillas.

 Golden monkey tracking in mgahinga gorilla national park.